Edit Compensator Dynamics

 In Control System Designer, on the Control System tab, click Preferences.
 In the Control System Designer Preferences dialog box, on the Options tab, select a Compensator Format.

-To add poles and zeros to your compensator, in the Compensator Editor, right-click in the Dynamics table and, under Add Pole/Zero, select the type of pole/zero you want to add.
+To add poles and zeros to your compensator, in the Compensator Editor, right-click in the Dynamics table and, under Add Pole or Zero, select the type of pole/zero you want to add.

 The app adds a pole or zero of the selected type with default parameters.